A lot of Christians are familiar with this statement spoken by Jesus in John 14:6

 But what does it really mean?
 To be able to understand what this scripture really means, we would need to understand where and how the event took place.

-They barely knew that it was way bigger than that, the person with which they had spent the last two to three years of their life with was the saviour of the world, this they didn’t understand.
+They barely knew that it was way bigger than that, the person with which they had spent the last two to three years of their life was the savior of the world, this they didn’t understand.

-Which was why they had a difficulty in understanding all that Jesus showed to them during his walk on earth.
-It was after his death, and ressurection, and when the Holy Spirit had come that they had a clearer view and picture of why Jesus had come.
+This was why they had difficulty understanding all that Jesus showed to them during his walk on earth.
+It was after his death and resurrection, and when the Holy Spirit had come that they had a clearer view and picture of why Jesus had come.

 Jesus had said this in John 16:5-15

 “But now I go away to Him who sent Me, and none of you asks Me, ‘Where are You going?’
 6 But because I have said these things to you, sorrow has filled your heart.
 7 Nevertheless I tell you the truth.
 It is to your advantage that I go away; for if I do not go away, the Helper will not come to you; but if I depart, I will send Him to you.
 8 And when He has come, He will convict the world of sin, and of righteousness, and of judgment: 9 of sin, because they do not believe in Me; 10 of righteousness, because I go to My Father and you see Me no more; 11 of judgment, because the ruler of this world is judged.

 12 “I still have many things to say to you, but you cannot bear them now.
 13 However, when He, the Spirit of truth, has come, He will guide you into all truth; for He will not speak on His own authority, but whatever He hears He will speak, and He will tell you things to come.
 14 He will glorify Me, for He will take of what is Mine and declare it to you.
 15 All things that the Father has are Mine.
 Therefore I said that He will take of Mine and declare it to you.